Jillette History, Family Crest & Coats of Arms

-England following the Norman Conquest of 1066.
+Jillette is one of the many new names that came to England following the Norman Conquest of 1066.
 The name Jillette comes from a diminution of the medieval given name Giles.
 That name is derived from the Greek aigidion, which means kid, or young goat.
-CITATION[CLOSE]

 Early Origins of the Jillette family